Memorization Dynamics in Knowledge Distillation for Language Models: Identifying features associated with student memorization

 Current methods for detecting memorization typically require auditing a fully trained model.
 However, one may want to flag any potential memorized examples \emph{before} distillation begins so that these examples could be filtered out if needed.
-Identifying and excluding such examples beforehand yields significant computational savings, avoiding the GPU hours otherwise wasted on distilling high-risk data and the subsequent inference required to audit the trained model.
-Thus, we investigate whether it is possible to identify which examples the student model will memorize without training the student itself.
-To achieve this, we train a simple logistic regression classifier.
+We therefore study features associated with student memorization that do not depend on the student model itself, and that could be leveraged to build a predictor to flag student memorization before training begins.